Kamilaroi (Kam-ih-lah-roy)

 Common Myths and Legends

-Mythology plays a vital role in Kamilaroi culture, explaining natural phenomena and teaching moral lessons through stories of ancestral beings and spiritual creatures who shaped the land and established the laws.
+Mythology plays a central role in Kamilaroi culture, explaining natural phenomena and teaching moral lessons through stories of ancestral beings and spiritual creatures, such as the Rainbow Serpent and the Emu in the Sky.

 Historical figures